one-mb-rai/one-mb-rai/README.md

 ### Hi there 👋

 Hi,
-I really like cats, and I have a facination with Robotics, Computers, Electronics, and Coding.
-Most of my projects are automation utilities, Discord bots, and Minecraft plugins
+I really like Online Gaming, and I have a facination with Computers, Electronics, and Coding.
+Most of my projects are based on daily problems I have faced.

 I have experience in a few languages including:
  - JavaScript/TypeScript